Antonio Negri: Empire (2000)

 Empire elaborates a variety of ideas surrounding constitutions, global war, and class.
 Hence, the Empire is constituted by a monarchy (the United States and the G8, and international organizations such as NATO, the International Monetary Fund or the World Trade Organization), an oligarchy (the multinational corporations and other nation-states) and a democracy (the various non-government organizations and the United Nations).
-Part of the book's analysis deals with "imagin[ing] resistance", but "the point of Empire is that it, too, is "total" and that resistance to it can only take the form of negation - "the will to be against".
+Part of the book's analysis deals with "imagin[ing] resistance", but "the point of Empire is that it, too, is "total" and that resistance to it can only take the form of negation – "the will to be against".
 The Empire is total, but economic inequality persists, and as all identities are wiped out and replaced with a universal one, the identity of the poor persists.

 Multitude: War and Democracy in the Age of Empire (2004)

-Multitude addresses these issues and picks up the thread where Empire has left off.
-In order to do so, Hardt and Negri argue, one must first analyze the present configuration of war and its contradictions.
+Multitude addresses these issues and picks up the thread where Empire leaves off.
+In order to do so, Hardt and Negri argue, one must first analyse the present configuration of war and its contradictions.
 This analysis is performed in the first chapter, after which chapters two and three focus on multitude and democracy, respectively.
 Multitude is not so much a sequel as it is a reiteration from a new point of view in a new, relatively accessible style that is distinct from the predominantly academic prose style of Empire.
-Multitude remains, the authors insist, despite its ubiquitous subject matter and its almost casual tone, a book of philosophy which aims to shape a conceptual ground for a political process of democratization rather than present an answer to the question 'what to do?’ or offer a programme for concrete action.
+Multitude remains, the authors insist, despite its ubiquitous subject matter and its almost casual tone, a book of philosophy which aims to shape a conceptual ground for a political process of democratisation rather than present an answer to the question 'what to do?' or offer a programme for concrete action.